pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 print(pm2)
 print(pm10)
 ```

 Individual values can be accessed by the above methods.
-If you attempt to access the individual readings by using for example `print(pms5003.read().data[0])`, it will still work, however if you make other readings in a similar fashion it will have to wait for the sensor to send a new reading each time, as opposed to the recommended method above which will use only one reading, and thus all the measurements will occupy the same time slice.
+If you attempt to access the individual readings by using, for example, `print(pms5003.read().data[0])`, it will still work, although if you make other readings in a similar fashion it will have to wait for the sensor to send a new reading each time, as opposed to the recommended method above which will use only one reading, and thus all the measurements will occupy the same time-slice.

-#### Proximity and Light
+#### LTR-559 light and proximity sensor

 ```python
 from pimoroni_ltr559 import LTR559